 |International:||+44 1273 877380 or +44 1273 678166|

 |download vCarddownload vCard to your mobile|

-Erik Millstone is the leader of SPRU's Environment and Energy Programme, and Director of Studies for the SPRU MSc in Public Policies for Science Technology and Innovation.
+Erik Millstone is a Professor of Science Policy, and a Director of Studies for the SPRU MSc in Science and Technology Policy.

 In collaboration with Dr John Thompson of the Institute for Development Studies, he is joint leader of the STEPs Centre's work on Agriculture and Food policy.
 See http://www.steps-centre.org/ and http://www.steps-centre.org/ourresearch/agriculture.html.